oils-for-unix/wwz/README.md

 wwz
 ===

-A FastCGI program that serves files from a zip file.
-See this comment for
+A WSGI program that serves files from a zip file.
+Deploy as CGI or FastCGI.
-context:
+See this comment for context:

 - <https://lobste.rs/s/xl63ah/fastcgi_forgotten_treasure#c_4jggfz>
 - Related answer: Why FastCGI and not HTTP?
 Because FastCGI processes are